American Automotive Industry During World War Two

 On December 7, 1941, the Japanese attacked the American naval base at Pearl Harbor, a lagoon harbor on the island of Oahu, Hawaii.
 The U.S. declared war on Japan the following day.

 Within several weeks, all production and sales of passenger cars were frozen by the U.S. government.
 Vehicles that had previously been bought, but not yet delivered, were also frozen.
-Several more weeks saw all civilian car and truck production in America stopped and converted to the wartime effort.
+Several more weeks saw all civilian car and truck production in America stopped and quickly converted to the wartime effort.

-Last Car Built Before Shutdown
+Last Pontiac Built Before Shutdown